Files and directories

-When working with ML you will often need to use one or several files that contain model weights or other relevant things to your workflow.
+When working with ML you will often need to use one or several files in your workflow.
+These will typically be inputs or outputs to a pipeline.
 It's also possible to send a large image or video (file) as part of a run request.
-The Pipeline SDK has two things that make working with these easier:
+The Pipeline SDK has a useful object to make this easier:

 • File- An object that references a local file and allows it to be used remotely